R3yz0n/Task-Management/README.md

-# React + Vite

-First clone the repository.
-Go the the project folder.
+Clone the repository
-npm install
+install dependencies using npm install

+After successful installation, open another terminal window to start json-server npm run json-server

-Open another terminal window to start the json server using command npm run json-server Start the react-app using npm run dev
+Open another terminal to start the React app using npm run dev

-Then you are good to go.
+Then you are good to go

-Contact me if any problem arises..
+Contact if any problem arises